How locuming can help you choose your medical career path

 Choosing a specialty is an important decision, but a difficult one for many doctors.
 How do you choose the direction of the rest of your medical career?

-Doctor Kathryn McMonagle explains how locuming helped her choose what she wanted to do, at a critical time in her medical career.
+We caught up with Dr Kathryn McMonagle in 2021, about how locuming helped her choose what she wanted to do, at a critical time in her medical career.

 Choosing a medical career path